Cvikli/AISH.jl/README.md

 - DIFF view!!
 VERY narrow version... so literally the characters those changes...
 Also using colors.
 COMPARE!!
 - LIVE modification...
 So it could even eval the running function....
 THIS IS ONLY GOOD IF WE WANT TO DEVELOP ITSELF...
 BUT nice feature... :D
 - error management...
 Claude is down... then...
+- BENCHMARKING
+- FINE TUNEING
+- GUI
+- VOICE INPUT
+- READLINE repair like you did before with REPL!
+- modify the cat > ... to meld...

 Default talks like: